igor-alexandrov/kamal-github-actions/README.md

-# Kamal GitHub Actions DigitalOcean
+# Kamal GitHub Actions

-Sample GitHub Actions workflow files to deploy with Kamal 2 to Digital Ocean
+A collection of GitHub Actions workflows to work with Kamal 2

 ## Structure